denezt/advanced-docker-commands/troubleshooting.md

 * write pipe: bad file descriptor

 ### Correcting the problem
-* Ensure that the correct architecture is choosing.
+* Ensure that the correct architecture is chosen.

 #### Example: